 In addition to advanced blood testing and analysis to determine overall risk, patients receive gender-specific risk-factor counseling.
 Our clinical physicians will map out tailored programs to reduce the risk of cardiovascular disease, which may include lifestyle changes, weight management, diet and exercise, smoking cessation and medication to maintain appropriate cholesterol and blood pressure levels.

-Why Choose Jefferson?
+Why Choose Jefferson Health?

-- Our physicians have been using coronary stents for 25 years, which has helped prevent thousands of heart attacks and were leaders in the development of coronary artery stenting.
+- Our physicians have been using coronary stents for over 25 years, which has helped prevent thousands of heart attacks and were leaders in the development of coronary artery stenting.

-- Jefferson has helped pioneer the use of next-generation drug-coated stents in angioplasty, and we were the first hospital in Philadelphia to treat patients with them.
+- Jefferson Health has helped pioneer the use of next-generation drug-coated stents in angioplasty, and we were the first hospital in Philadelphia to treat patients with them.

-- Jefferson offers off-pump coronary artery bypass grafting, which is performed on the still-beating heart without the use of a heart-lung machine.
+- Jefferson Health offers off-pump coronary artery bypass grafting, which is performed on the still-beating heart without the use of a heart-lung machine.
 This has the potential to reduce complications, the risk of stroke and temporary cognitive decline after surgery.